Ruggero1912/AIDE-unipi/GROUP A/MOBILE AND SOCIAL SENSING SYSTEMS/README.md

 Here you can find a collection of public notes written by the students:

 - [Avvenuti 21-22](Avvenuti%2021-22%20Lecture%20Notes_TommasoAmarante.pdf): made in the academic year 21-22, 38 pages, in english, author: Tommaso Amarante.
 Resumes all the lessons held by prof. Marco avvenuti

+- [Lectures Transcriptions 21-22](21-22_LecturesTranscriptions_Anna-Fabbri.pdf): made in the academic year 21-22, 116 pages, in english, author: Anna Fabbri.
+Transcriptions of quite all the lessons yeld in AY 21-22.